bratpeki/grap.h/README.md

-# term-graph-lib: A Text-based graphing tool written in C
+# term-graph-lib: A text-based graphing tool written in C

 ## Repo tree